rnabioco/pneuro-onc-browsers/content/project/mb/index.md

 We explored cellular heterogeneity in medulloblastoma (MB) using single-cell RNA sequencing (scRNA-seq), immunohistochemistry and deconvolution of bulk transcriptomic data.
 Over 45,000 cells from 28 patients from all main subgroups of medulloblastoma (1 WNT, 9 SHH, 7 GP3 and 11 GP4) were clustered using Harmony alignment to identify conserved subpopulations.

-Accompanies the [preprint]({{< relref "/content/publication/riemondy-2020-dt/index.md">}}) "Neoplastic and Immune single cell transcriptomics define subgroup-specific intra-tumoral heterogeneity of childhood medulloblastoma"
+Accompanies the [manuscript]({{< relref "/content/publication/Riemondy-2021-tg/index.md">}}) "Neoplastic and immune single cell transcriptomics define subgroup-specific intra-tumoral heterogeneity of childhood medulloblastoma"

-Data will be made public upon publication.

 ## Data and code availability

-scRNA-seq and methylation data have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) database and will be made publicly accessible through GEO SuperSeries accession number [GSE156053](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE156053)
+scRNA-seq and methylation data have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) database.
+[GSE156053](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE156053)

+A [UCSC cellbrowser](https://d33sxa6bpqwi51.cloudfront.net/) is available for interactive exploration of the data.

 Analysis scripts (Rmarkdown) are hosted on github:  [`rnabioco/medulloblast`](https://github.com/rnabioco/medulloblast)